 Changing your Queensland-born or adopted child's name before they turn 18

-If your application is approved, we will send the official certificate you choose and you will need to change your child's name everywhere they are registered in the community.
+If your application is approved, we will send an official certificate showing the child's name has been changed and you will need to change your child's name everywhere they are registered in the community.

 To submit an application to change your child's name in person at the Brisbane registry, request an interview appointment.